hannamark/4xconvert/po/README.txt

   * applications /
     Sub-project for packaging relevant applications for deployment
-  * applications / po-web
+  * applications / web
     Sub-project for web-based UI for P, O, and correlation services
+  * applications / ear
+    Sub-project to package the applications in an ear.

   * pom.xml
     Top level Maven project file